,

-Congratulations to SMRI director Geordie Williamson who will be awarded the 2024 Max Planck-Humboldt Research Award.
+Congratulations to SMRI director Geordie Williamson who was awarded the 2024 Max Planck-Humboldt Research Award.
 This prize is awarded by the Max Planck Society and the Alexander von Humboldt Foundation and recognizes researchers with outstanding potential for the future.
 The prize, endowed with 1.5 million euros, is intended to attract particularly innovative scientists working abroad to spend a fixed period of time at a German higher education institution or research facility.
 The focus of the award alternates each year between natural and engineering sciences, life sciences, humanities and social sciences.

 Scientists today use artificial intelligence in many areas, especially in the natural sciences, for tasks such as analysing data or images.
 In theoretical mathematics, on the other hand, AI has barely been used thus far.
 Now Geordie Williamson is aiming to change that.
 In his previous work he has already used artificial neural networks, which can guide mathematical intuition by drawing attention to previously unrecognised relationships in a large number of mathematical objects.
 Artificial intelligence can also help to generate examples or counterexamples that prove or disprove mathematical assumptions.
 Although artificial neural networks can recognise patterns in large data sets very efficiently and effectively, they know nothing about mathematics.
 It therefore remains the task of mathematicians to filter out the sensible proposals from AI, to interpret them and, in the case of new assumptions about mathematical relationships, to prove or disprove them.
 Geordie Williamson wants to optimise the possibilities of using AI in theoretical mathematics in the collaboration made possible by the Max Planck-Humboldt Research Award.
 To this end, he will work closely with researchers from the University of Bonn and the Max Planck Institute for Mathematics in Bonn, where he will also spend two periods of several months each.